September 2020 Match of the Month

-Allie is an 18-year-old who will be attending UW-Green Bay for her freshman year of college.
+Allie is 18-years-old and will be attending UW-Green Bay for her freshman year of college.
 She currently works part-time as a waitress and likes to spend her free time by getting involved with student organizations as well as volunteering in the community.
 Outside of being a part of the Big Brothers Big Sisters program, Allie also gives time to the Association for the Developmentally Disabled Summer Camp.
 Some of Allie’s interests include reading, writing, and spending time with her family and close friends.
 Isabel will be going into the 5th grade this upcoming school year.
 She likes “Word Work” in school when she is able to complete spelling activities.
 For fun Isabel likes painting, drawing, coloring, and hanging out with her friends.

 Allie explains that she wanted to become involved with Big Brothers Big Sisters because she is the youngest of three in her family.
 Being Isabel’s Big was a new experience for Allie, making her both nervous and excited in the beginning of the match.
 Allie points out that her nerves quickly went away once she met Isabel as she knew they would end up having a great relationship.
 As the girls were introduced through the School Based Program and Allie is now a recent high school graduate, the girls decided to continue their relationship by switching to the Community Based Program.
 Allie and Isabel are excited to go on more adventures together and are looking forward to all the memories they have left to make.